The Brazen Bull

 They had not abolished the gladiatorial games, merely replaced human combatants with wild animals, as if it made the game less cruel.

 Junia Paetina stared her first foe in the eye—a golden lion, back arched, teeth bared, hissing like the monsters of deepest Tartarus.
-Furious as it was, she saw that it was starved, for its ribs were a prominent relief beneath its combed golden fur.
+Furious as it was, she saw that it was starved, for its ribs were in prominent relief beneath its combed golden fur.

 The blood they had rubbed on her was driving the starved predator mad: it snapped and snarled, chains clanging and scraping with the force of its tugging.
 When they set the creature upon her, she took several seconds to snap out of her daze—and then the lion was only a beast again.